1849 Central Drive, Bedford, TX 76022

 How does Hurst Euless Bedford ISD use Title I funds?

 Title II, Part A - Teacher and Principal Training and Recruiting (TPTR) Federal dollars provide supplemental funding to improve student achievement.
 The funds are used to elevate teacher and principal quality through recruitment, hiring and retention strategies and to maintain the number of highly qualified teachers in the classroom and highly qualified principals and assistant principals in schools.
-The program uses scientifically based professional development interventions and holds the district and schools accountable for improvements in student academic performance.
+The program uses scientifically evidence based professional development trainings and holds the district and schools accountable for improvements in student academic performance.
 These funds support a portion of the professional development of staff in the Hurst Euless Bedford ISD.